sofia100/OpenGL_graphics_programs_CG/README.md

 # Computer Graphics Programs

-As a part of my 7th semester course, the programs are updated here....
+As a part of my 7th semester course, the python OpenGL programs are updated here....

 ## How to run the files in Windows 10 :